H-1B Departments

 3. Our office will review the submitted materials, advise on outstanding items such as the draft letter of support, and communicate case updates.

-The following links may be used to complete the H-1B Initial/Transferring Request Packet and to access the latest information from USCIS regarding how to pay USCIS filing fees and how long USCIS is taking to process H-1B petitions.
+The following links may be used to complete the H-1B Initial/Transferring Request Packet and to access the latest information from USCIS on how to pay USCIS filing fees and how long USCIS is taking to process H-1B petitions.

 (Enter California Service Center when using "USCIS Processing Time Information")